gocobalt/cobalt-sdk/README.md

 ```

 * **Get All Published Templates** - getAllTemplates
-This API returns all published Breakout Templates.
+This API returns all published Cobalt Templates.
 The method expects a ```linked_account_id``` as the mandatory first argument.
 You can call the API like:
 ```JavaScript
 Client.getAllTemplates("<linked_account_id>").then(data=>{
     console.log("data", data)